Find answers to your broad questions here

 Our WordPress plugin does not support the catalogue functionality.
 If you are a WordPress plugin user who really wants catalogues, talk to us about switching integration method.

-We are about to launch a new product that will enable you to share your content with, or exclusively receive content from, other publishers you've agreed to partner with.
-If you are interested in this functionality come talk to us!
+Yes, our Syndication tool lets you share your content with, or exclusively receive content from, other publishers you've agreed to partner with.
+Find out more about Syndication.

 Our dashboard allows you to see how many enriched content items you have imported to Bibblio and how many recommendations have been served and clicked on a monthly basis.